 What do other recipe testers have to say about their experience?

-Even after testing recipes for Leite’s Culinaria for more than six years, I still get very excited when the new round of recipes comes out via email.
-I love seeing the wide array of recipes to choose from because they always represent something popular going on—y’all do a great job of choosing recipes that are both pertinent to the current culinary climate and that range from simple to a bit more complicated.
+Even after testing recipes for Leite’s Culinaria for more than twelve years, I still get very excited when the new round of recipes comes out via email.
+I love seeing the wide array of recipes to choose from because they always represent something popular going on—the LC team does a great job of choosing recipes that are both pertinent to the current culinary climate and that range from simple to a bit more complicated.
 I love trying all types of recipes, especially when the recipes are a flavor combination or ingredient that I’ve never thought about trying or have been meaning to try.
 Testing for a fabulous site not only gets me in the kitchen more than I already am as a personal chef, it gives me a sense of accomplishment that I’m a part of a larger group of like-minded culinary folks such as myself.
-I have enjoyed every minute of it.
+I have enjoyed every minute of it.—Anna Scott

 Thanks to the recipe testing program, I’ve grown more confident in my baking, which has been useful.
-I work as a chef and I’ve found recipes that I could try at work and also little tips that improve my cooking overall.
+I work as a chef and I’ve found recipes that I could try at work and also little tips that improve my cooking overall.—Lydia Brimage

 Being a tester has affected my cooking life in that I’m a little more inspired to get out of my cooking rut.
-And I love not having to decide what to make for dinner when it’s a recipe test night.
+And I love not having to decide what to make for dinner when it’s a recipe test night.—Linda McElroy

 All the best,